AMERICORPS STATE GRANTS

 AmeriCorps grant funding is highly competitive and involves a state review and approval of grant applications followed by a final federal approval.
 The process can be tedious but the rewards are tremendous!
 Be sure to follow the steps listed below:

 2. Attend a GCSV AmeriCorps Application Workshop and review the CNCS Technical Assistance resources to understand the application and funding process and program expectations.
-Register to attend an AmeriCorps Application Workshop provided by GCSV staff in Atlanta, Savannah, and Columbus.
-All applicants are strongly encouraged to attend at least one of the three workshops.
-Also, applicants should carefully review the CNCS Technical Assistance resources link below.
-This link includes helpful documents and call recordings for those interested in applying for AmeriCorps funding.
+Register to attend an AmeriCorps Application Workshop provided by GCSV staff in Atlanta and Albany.
+All applicants are strongly encouraged to attend at least one of the workshops.
+Registration is required to attend.

 Georgia Workshop Registration